jb1981dev/Precise-Docs/docs/source/testpages/examples.rst

    Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
    Finally there is also the :doc:`api` page.

+   You can also specify custom link text.
+   The syntax for this is ``:doc:`Custom Link Text <path/to/page>```.
+You place your desired text before the path, separated by a space and enclosed in angle brackets.

+   You can also make a link bigger, by using our CSS setup

+   .. rst-class:: large-link

+      :doc:`Usage page <usage>`

 Code Blocks